bartelsk/PowerDesigner/Repository/CLI/README.md

 Unblocks a user account.

 ```bash
 pdr user unblock [options]
 ```

 **Options**

+- ``-l``, ``--login-name``
+    - Specifies the login name of the user to unblock (required).
 - ``-rd``, ``--repo-definition``
      - Specifies the repository definition used to connect to the repository (optional).
 - ``-ru``, ``--repo-user``
-    - The login name of the account that is used to connect to the repository.
+    - The login name of the account that is used to connect to the repository (required).
 - ``-rp``, ``--repo-password``
-    - The password of the account used to connect to the repository.
+    - The password of the account used to connect to the repository (required).
-- ``-l``, ``--login-name``
-    - Specifies the login name of the user to unblock.

 **Examples**